kimyeongjong/Bilevel-Optimization/README.md

 The code includes:

-- Bi-CS (Bilevel Co-Subgradient) — an any-time method for nonsmooth bilevel problems.
+- Bi-CS (Bilevel Co-Subgradient, Algorithm 2.1) with modes RL (know R and L), R (know R only), N (know none), and ER (episodic reset for unbounded domain).
 - FC-BiO — a binary-search-based variant using a composite objective max(f(x)−t, g(x)−g⋆).
-- Bi-CS variants — modes: RL (know R and L), R (know R only), N (know none), ER (unbounded domain).
 - a-IRG — deterministic Iteratively Regularized Gradient specialized to our bilevel setup.
+- IIBA — a simple iterative inner-then-outer baseline for comparison.
 - Exact baselines via Gurobi to compute the lower-level optimum (hinge loss) and then the upper-level optimum (minimal L1 norm among lower-level minimizers).

 The implementation is sparse-first: data is kept in CSR sparse format and all core computations support sparse matrices.
 Core scripts live under `scripts/`.